Petition calls for Confederate monument to be replaced with statue of Missy Elliott

 PORTSMOUTH, Va.
-(WVEC) -- The debate over whether or not to take down Confederate monuments has been a hot topic across the country, and Hampton Roads is no exception.
+(WVEC) -- The debate over whether to take down Confederate monuments has been a hot topic across the country including in Hampton Roads.

-One person from Portsmouth hopes to not merely take down a Confederate monument in Olde Towne, but to replace it with a state of rapper and Portsmouth native, Missy Elliott.
+One person from Portsmouth hopes not only to take down a Confederate monument in Olde Towne, but to replace it with a statue of rapper and Portsmouth native Missy Elliott.

-Nathan Coflin started a petition on Change.org to gain support for the swap.
+Nathan Coflin started a petition on Change.org to gain support for the initiative.

-Coflin writes, "Who better to encapsulate the culture and spirit of the city enshrined in a new monument than Grammy Award winning rapper, dancer, and record producer Missy 'Misdemeanor' Elliott?"
+Coflin wrote: "Who better to encapsulate the culture and spirit of the city enshrined in a new monument than Grammy Award winning rapper, dancer, and record producer Missy 'Misdemeanor' Elliott?"

 Missy, also known as Melissa Arnette Elliott, was born in Portsmouth on July 1, 1971.
-She has acted in several shows and movies, as well as producing several hit records.
+She has appeared in several shows and movies, in addition to producing several hit records.

-Coflin's petition needs 100 signatures.
-As of Friday night, that petition has already gained 55 supporters.
+By August 21, the petition had more than 23,000 supporters.
+The goal is 25,000.
+If reached, Coflin plans to present it to Portsmouth Mayor John L. Rowe and the rest of city council.

 "Together we can put white supremacy down, flip it, and reverse it," reads the petition.
 "Join me in getting City Council to recent this statue in honor of all those in the great City of Portsmouth who work it each and every day."